simcoder/map-api/README.md

 	- stock the running containers
 	- replace streets.json located inside src/data
 	- run `docker-compose up` from the root of the project
- - if you are NOT running with docker you will have tto
+ - if you are NOT running with docker you will have to
 	- kill the application
 	- run `npm run build && npm run start` from the root of the project